ViewBridge:Revisiting Cross-View Localization from Image Matching: Methodology

 \subsection{Matching Similarity Matrix Refinement}

-To address the limitations of post-processing strategies, we introduce \textit{SimRefiner}, a residual correction module designed to refine the matching similarity matrix by modeling both local spatial structures and global correspondence patterns.
+To enhance match reliability modeling, we propose SimRefiner, a module that refines the similarity matrix by capturing both local spatial coherence and global correspondence structure, leading to more stable similarity distributions and improved pose estimation.